 3. Do not ask- Could you donate a piece of your work to help out our organization and get some great exposure for you?
 Although this seems perfectly acceptable to ask since you are probably a non-profit program or something very important in helping others, but asking us in our booth is definitely not the right place to bring it up, since we now feel very awkward to discuss it with you in front of other customers.
 Most artist's have very little profit and they generally set aside a certain amount of our cash flow to go towards advertising and donations ahead of time.
 Also trying to convince us it is good advertising is unfortunately untrue.
 Giving away free products does not send people our way, and giving our time up for nothing almost never gives us exposure that brings in customers.
 It is sad, but true.

 Do ask/Do- Give the Artist your card and explain your organization briefly.
-Then ask if you for a their business card and call another day to make an appointment.
-When you call bring up your brief meeting so the artist can recall you and how professional you acted.
-Remember, we are a business and we are currently trying to do business, so we would be much more able to give you our full attention and be more receptive on a scheduled meeting.
+Then ask for a their business card and call another day to make an appointment.
+When you call bring up your brief meeting so the artist can recall you and how professionally and respectfully you acted.
+Remember, we are a business and we are currently trying to do business, so we would be much more able to give you our full attention and be more receptive in a scheduled meeting.
 This kind of approach shows us you respect us, our business and our situation.
 Also keep in mind we may not be able to give away anything, but perhaps we will be able to give you a wholesale price or maybe work with you on a way to bring our interests together and make it beneficial to both parties.
 As an example, I know many artists who teach classes with seniors and underprivileged children, who only ask for enough pay to cover the materials cost.
 This way they can donate their time for free, but do not hurt their business.
 I also know of a few artists who donate a percentage of their sales to a certain organization every month.
 This way they can help the organization by making sure this percentage is included in their prices and it helps everyone.
-We are truly happy to help, but we can not do it if it means our business will suffer.
+Or consider hosting a fundraiser with the artist who donates a portion of every sale during the event to you.
+This not only gives you organization press but also gives the artist press for an event in the community.
+We are truly happy to help.

 These are just a couple questions that can make an artist cringe.
 Let's be honest, Artist's are just like everyone else and we want, like everyone else, to be shown respect and understanding.
 We are happy to tell you about our work and our selves.
 We want to help and share that knowledge and understand so that you can appreciate the art we create.
 But we also want you to remember we are human and we are business owners.
 Our artwork is our baby and our business is our lively hood.
 So next time you find yourself about to ask a question, ask yourself, how would I feel if someone asked me this question?